coenm/Z85e/README.md

 using CoenM.Encoding;

 //
-// option 1
-// best performance using Span<T>
+// option 1, best performance using Span<T> only
 //
 ReadOnlySpan<byte> source = new byte[8] { /* data */ };
 Span<char> encodedResult = new char[10]; // make sure the spans size is large enough.